 Random staff interviewed clearly understood the requirement to maintain confidentiality of sexual assault and sexual harassment cases.
-Each of the 15 random staff members interviewed reported that they were only allowed to discuss these cases with persons who needed to know the information for official business.
+Each of the 14 random staff members interviewed reported that they were only allowed to discuss these cases with persons who needed to know the information for official business.
 Based on this analysis, the auditor finds the institution in compliance with this provision.

 115.61(c).
-During the onsite phase of the audit, the auditor interviewed the healthcare administrator and a nurse in health services and a psychologist, and two contractors that are assigned to health services.
-All five confirmed the requirement to immediately report incidents of sexual abuse of incarcerated individuals.
+During the onsite phase of the audit, the auditor interviewed two nurses in health services, two psychologists, and two contractors that are assigned to health services.
+All six confirmed the requirement to immediately report incidents of sexual abuse of incarcerated individuals.
 Staff did confirm that they would inform the incarcerated individual of their duty to report and limits to the confidentiality of information learned from the incarcerated individual.
 Based on this analysis, the auditor finds the institution in compliance with this provision.